prabhuramasamy83/FOneWebApplicationTest/README.md

 # FOneWebApplicationTest
 Lombok plugin is needed.
-maven is needed
+maven is needed.
-java 1.8 is needed
+java 1.8 is needed.
-intellj is recommended
+intellj is recommended.
+Import it as a maven project

 Steps to run the application
 mvn clean package